djjzj1024/VRDL_HW2/README.md

 ## Abstract

-The jupyter notebook contains the all the workflow, all the work is done on Google Colab.
+The jupyter notebook contains all the workflow, and all the work is done on Google Colab.
 You can follow the notebook to check the detail if you want.

 ## Hardware